QPC-github/mtix/README.md

 s3://ncbi-aws-pmdm-ingest/async_inference/listwise_endpoint/outputs/<br>

 ## Test
 Automated unit and integration tests can be run using pytest.
 To run the integration test you may need to update the SageMaker endpoint names in the integration test code.
-The integration tests checks predictions for 40k citations, and they may therefore take a long time to run.
+The integration tests check predictions for 40k citations, and they may therefore take a long time to run.
 ```
 pytest -m unit
 pytest -m integration